Greensborough, Victoria: Greensborough Hotel

 In 1864, the Greensborough Hotel, formally known as the Farmers Arms Hotel, was built by Englishman James Iredale.
 It served as a stopping point for travellers on their way to the goldfields further north.
 By law, a lit lantern was required as a sign of welcome to those needing a well-earned rest or to refresh their horses.
 The hotel was demolished and rebuilt in 1925 by then-owner Denis Monahan.

-Greensborough Hotel, by architects Sydney Smith, Ogg and Serpell, 349 Collins Street, Melbourne, has been well thought out, and the three sources of income - the bar, the dining room and the residential section, although all under easy supervision from the office, are kept absolutely distinct, so that visitors to any of these three sections are separate.
-Greensborough Hotel is the second hotel to occupy this site and represents a continuation of use spanning close to 150 years.
-It is aesthetically significant as an unusual example of the inter-War Spanish Mission style hotel in the suburb of Greensborough.
+According to the architectural magazine Building, by 12 July 1926:

+The hotel is an example of the interwar Spanish Mission style.
 It is one of the few early twentieth-century buildings remaining in the area and has become a landmark in the commercial centre of Greensborough.
-The hotel is located on the corner of Main Street and The Circuit, Greensborough.
-The latest owner of the hotel is George Hamad.

-There are 13 plaques installed from the corner of Grimshaw and Henry Street, down Grimshaw and left into Main Street featuring historical information.

 Geography

 Greensborough borders the beginning of the Green Wedge, an area of bush land that runs northward into Eltham and Diamond Creek.
 The Plenty River, a tributary of the Yarra River, runs through Greensborough, joining the Yarra at Templestowe.